librariam/pkp-docs/plugin-inventory/en/README.md

 ### Manuscript (Default child theme)

-Applies a clean, simple theme with a boxed layout that mimics a paper document.
+An official OJS 3 theme that applies a clean, simple look with a boxed layout that mimics a paper document.

 * [Manuscript theme plugin guide](/pkp-theming-guide/en/theme-manuscript)
 * [Manuscript theme plugin in GitHub](https://github.com/pkp/defaultManuscript)